MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/04-use-a-container.md

 Many of the Azure AI services APIs can be packaged and deployed in a *container*, enabling organizations to host Azure AI services in their own infrastructure; for example in local Docker servers, Azure Container Instances, or Azure Kubernetes Services clusters.
 Containerized Azure AI services need to communicate with an Azure-based Azure AI services account to support billing; but application data is not passed to the back-end service, and organizations have greater control over the deployment configuration of their containers, enabling custom solutions for authentication, scalability, and other considerations.

-> **Note**: There is an issue currently being investigated that some users hit where containers won't deploy properly, and calls to those containers fail.
-Updates to this lab will be made as soon as the issue has been resolved.

 ## Clone the repository in Visual Studio Code

 You'll develop your code using Visual Studio Code.
 The code files for your app have been provided in a GitHub repo.